Halloween Middle and High School Language Arts Activities

 Edgar Allan Poe

-Students find Poe interesting, and even though his stories are complex, students enjoy them as well.
-I think part of the interest exists because so much about his life remains unknown, a bit mysterious, and so teachers typically cover him around Halloween.
+Students find Poe interesting, and even though his stories are complex, they enjoy his work.
+I think part of the interest exists because so much about his life remains unknown, a bit mysterious, and so teachers typically cover him around this spooky season.

 Since Poe has a variety of texts from “The Raven” to “The Masque of the Red Death,” his stories fit into Halloween middle and high school language arts activities.
 Plus, his language and literature lends itself to a variety of standards.